anaganisk/digitalocean-dynamic-dns-ip/README.md

 A simple script in Go language to automatically update Digital ocean DNS records if you have a dynamic IP.
 Since it can be compiled on any platform, you can use it along with raspberrypi etc.

 ## requirements
-Requires Git and Go for building
+Requires Git and Go for building.

+Requires that the record already exists in DigitalOcean's DNS.

 ## Usage
 ```bash
 git clone https://github.com/anaganisk/digitalocean-dynamic-dns-ip.git